Economy of New Zealand: Early years

 In the 1870s, Julius Vogel was periodically both colonial treasurer and premier.
 He viewed New Zealand as a "Britain of the South Seas" and began the development of infrastructure in New Zealand investing heavily in roads, railways, telegraphs and bridges funded by public borrowing.
 Progress slowed after the collapse of the City of Glasgow Bank in 1878 which led to a contraction in credit from London, the centre of the world's financial system at the time.
 Economic activity was depressed for some years afterwards, until refrigeration was introduced in 1882.
 This enabled New Zealand to start exporting meat and other frozen products to the United Kingdom.
 Refrigeration transformed and shaped the development of the economy but, in the process, established New Zealand's economic dependence on Britain.

 The success of refrigeration was directly related to the growth and development of farming in the country.
 In the 19th century, the bulk of economic activity was in the South Island of New Zealand.
 From around 1900, dairy farming became increasingly viable in areas which were less suitable for sheep, particularly in Northland, the Waikato and Taranaki.
 As dairying developed, the North Island slowly became more important to the economy.
-As more land was cultivated and farmed, Britain became the sole market for New Zealand meat and animal products.
+Britain became the sole market for meat and animal products in New Zealand, owing to the increase in its land cultivation and farming.
 The dairy farming can therefore be seen as a response to the powerful market demands in Europe, transforming not only New Zealand's countryside, economy and production techniques, but also causing migration in order to create the needed supply of dairy farming.